-Students may also study an optional teacher- developed module.
+Students study two to four additional syllabus modules (selected based on their needs and interests).
+Students may also study an optional teacher-developed module.

 In Year 12, the Common Content consists of one module Texts and Human Experiences which is also common to the HSC Standard and the HSC Advanced courses where students study ONE text from the prescribed text list and one related text.
 Students analyse and explore texts and apply skills in synthesis.